kryton-me/kryton-me.github.io/2021-01-OperatingSystems.md

 I’ve ran iOS devices since the late 2000s and have to say I’m impressed with the ease of use and quality of the hardware.
 The support is amazing, I have a device that 6 years after launch is still getting patches pushed out meaning I still use the hardware and don’t need to bin it, yes the original battery is still going strong.

 Fundamentally would I use iOS: Yes.
 Decent hardware although I’ve seen better cameras on Android but having smashed my fair share of phone I’ve never done more than a small dent on an iOS device and the life time of support is pretty amazing.
 One other very important factor to me is the privacy in iOS.
 As of iOS14 You really get control of your data and can limit every app as you want.
 As an aside I believe the devices to be very cost effective as you can get 6 years use compared to say 18months on Android as I’d never run an unpatched system and would strongly recommend no one does.

+# Conclution

+I hate to say it but Apple Software just works, No random system bricking and no needing to use vim / vi commands.
+I'd love to move away from Apple's tied in eco system but life is just to easy and the lenght of hardware support is great compair to other systems.